PeterPenev/Movies-Catalog-Web/README.md

    Functionality available for non registered users:

 1.  to search for movie, actor and other user
-2.  to read reviews and browse movies using genres filter categorization
+2.  to read reviews and browse movies using genre's filter categorization

 - <b>Private part visible with authentication</b><br>
    Functionality available for registered users: